douggal/rope-intranet/README.md

 -Refactor and convert the project from .NET Framework 4 to .NET 7

--The problem website link is no longer active, but a Google search shows similar problem here: at this address [Coding Competitions](https://codingcompetitions.withgoogle.com/codejam/round/0000000000432ccd/000000000043315a)
+-The problem website link no longer opens, but a Google search shows similar problem here: at this address [Coding Competitions](https://codingcompetitions.withgoogle.com/codejam/round/0000000000432ccd/000000000043315a)

 -The solution file now has two projects: